cq-rs/cqrs/README.md

 * _Commands_: Intentions which, when executed against an aggregate, may produce zero or more events, or which may be prohibited by the current state of an aggregate
-* _Reactions_: Processes that execute an action when a certain events are occur in the system
+* _Reactions_: Processes that execute an action when certain events occur in the system

 The framework is written to be applicable to a generic backend, with an